openBackhaul/NotificationProxy/README.md

 #### v1.1.0
 Release v.1.1.0 introduces the integration with a Kafka message broker.

 - Handling of Controller notifications has not changed.
 Those are not pushed to Kafka, applications interested in receiving those still need to subscribe to NotificationProxy directly.
+(This decision is based on the fact, that in the future there will be the Controller Domain Manager, which will produce the Controller notifications.)
 - Handling of device change notifications however has changed - those are now pushed to Kafka.

 Kafka sends all ONF TR52 device change notifications to Kafka topic *all_notifications* after bringing them into the required format (in regards to the included resource path).
 If proprietary notifications are received by NP, they are also sent to the same topic.
-Kafka will sort the notifications into separate topics (e.g. *device_change_notifications* and *device_alarm_notifications*) from where consumers then can pull them.
+Sorting the notifications into separate topics (e.g. *device_change_notifications* and *device_alarm_notifications*) on Kafka, from where consumers then can pull them, will not be done by the NotificationProxy.

 Details on changes can be seen in issue collection [NP v1.1.0_spec](https://github.com/openBackhaul/NotificationProxy/milestone/3).
 Any findings during implementer review or still open issues will be handled in issue collection [NP v1.1.1_spec](https://github.com/openBackhaul/NotificationProxy/milestone/7).